Accepting PhD Students

 Overview

-I am an expert in acoustic materials, environmental noise, building acoustics, noise and vibration control, ventilation and air conditioning, and biomedical acoustics.
+I am an expert in acoustic materials, physical acoustics, environmental noise, building acoustics, noise and vibration control, ventilation and air conditioning, and biomedical acoustics.
 I worked as a researcher in acoustics at the University of Hull.
 I have successfully completed several funded research projects both there and at Katholieke Universiteit Leuven.

-Research interests
+Research Interests

 My research interests include: